izgzhen/iris-coq/ProofMode.md

   `H`.
 - `iAssert P with "spat" as "ipat"` : create a new goal with conclusion `P` and put `P` in the context of the original goal.
-The specialization pattern `spat` specifies which hypotheses will be consumed by proving `P` and the introduction pattern `ipat` specifies how to eliminate `P`.
+The specialization pattern `spat` specifies which hypotheses will be consumed by proving `P`.
+The introduction pattern `ipat` specifies how to eliminate `P`.
+- `iAssert P with "spat" as %cpat` : assert `P` and eliminate it using the Coq introduction pattern `cpat`.

 Introduction of logical connectives
 -----------------------------------